buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 rules and permissions offering an additional level of organizing users and content.
 Platform administrators can manage who is allowed to create organization profiles.

+Across different profiles, a user can choose different avatars, usernames, and emails to allow further separation between the use cases of their profiles.
+For example, for a profile used for university, you could choose your university email and a casual username, while for a work-related profile, you might choose your work email and real name and a professional photo.

 ## Users & Permissions

 As mentioned in the last section, some types of profile support multiple members which can be managed by the owner